See How They Fly: Synopsis

 Trieu, shown to be the daughter of Adrian Veidt from artificial insemination, visits Veidt in Karnak in 2008.
 She reveals her relation to Veidt as well as her knowledge that he engineered the 1985 squid attack (and subsequent squid rains), but warns that it did not produce his desired outcome of lasting world peace.
 Trieu requests Veidt's financial assistance to build a quantum centrifuge capable of extracting Doctor Manhattan's powers, in hopes of finding a more permanent solution for saving humanity.
 Trieu reveals she knows Manhattan is on Europa and has launched a probe to arrive there in 2013 to visually confirm his whereabouts.
 Veidt refuses to help or acknowledge her as his daughter.

 On Europa, Veidt uses the horseshoe to escape his cell as a spacecraft lands outside the castle.
 The Game Warden tries to stop him, but Veidt stabs him with the horseshoe, revealing he created the Game Warden to be an adversary over the last eight years.
 The craft lifts off, showing that Veidt had spelled out "SAVE ME DAUGHTER" using the clones' bodies for Trieu's probe to capture.
 Veidt is encased in gold for the return trip.
 Trieu is shown to have recovered the craft after it crashed at the Clarks' farm, and kept Veidt as a statue in her vivarium garden since then.
 Trieu revives Veidt with an hour left before the Millennium Clock activates; Veidt is impressed that she successfully built the centrifuge, but is appalled that Trieu cloned her mother Bian.
 The centrifuge detaches from the clock and floats towards the Greenwood district of Tulsa, while Trieu and her staff set up equipment underneath it.

 At the Kavalry headquarters, several high-ranking politicians arrive, revealed as members of Cyclops, including the elder Joe Keene Sr. Laurie discovers that Wade has disguised himself as one of the Kavalry, having survived the attack at his house.
 Doctor Manhattan is teleported to the headquarters following the Kavalry attack on Angela's house.
-Joe explains to the gathered audience that Cyclops' original long-term plan was to revolt against President Robert Redford by arranging racially-charged events like the White Night.
+While stripping into a copy of Doctor Manhattan's briefs, Joe explains to the gathered audience that Cyclops' original long-term plan was to revolt against President Robert Redford by arranging racially-charged events like the White Night.
 After discovering Manhattan's presence on Earth when one of the Kavalry members was teleported to New Mexico during the White Night, the Kavalry changed course and decided to obtain Manhattan's powers.